- TYPE TRIP

 Inca Quarry trek to Machu Picchu 4 days

-Whether you are looking for an alternative trek to Machu Picchu and you don’t like crowds, the Inca quarry trek to Machu Picchu 4 days is absolutely for you, it is one of the newest hikes that offer you attractions such as unparalleled views of snowcapped peaks, waterfalls, archeological Inca sites, valleys.
+Whether you are looking for an alternative trek to Machu Picchu and don’t like crowds, the Inca quarry trek to Machu Picchu 4 days is absolutely for you, it is one of the newest hikes that offer you attractions such as unparalleled views of snowcapped peaks, waterfalls, archeological Inca sites, valleys.
 AB Expeditions offers you this wonderful trek.
-Going with us you, will spend time with local farmers during your trek to Machu Picchu.
+Going with us you will spend time with local farmers during your trek to Machu Picchu.

 - ITINERARY